VirgilSecurity/virgil-ratchet-x/README.md

 ## Installation

-The Virgil Ratchet is provided as a package.
+Virgil SDK Ratchet is provided as a set of frameworks.
+These frameworks are distributed via Carthage and CocoaPods.
+Also in this guide, you find one more package called VirgilCrypto (Virgil Crypto Library) that is used by the Virgil SDK Ratchet to perform cryptographic operations.

+All frameworks are available for:
+- iOS 9.0+
+- macOS 10.10+
+- tvOS 9.0+
+- watchOS 2.0+

 ### COCOAPODS